 Co-counsel to the Official Committee of Unsecured Creditors of AmCad Holdings, LLC et al. in chapter 11 bankruptcies pending in the U.S. Bankruptcy Court for the District of Delaware (liabilities estimated between $10 mil. to $50 mil.);

-Co-counsel to the Official Committee of Unsecured Creditors of Global Aviation Holdings, Inc. et al. in chapter 11 bankruptcies filed in the U.S. Bankruptcy Court for the District of Delaware (Delaware counsel) (liabilities estimated between $500,000 mil. to $ 1 bil.)
+Co-counsel to the Official Committee of Unsecured Creditors of Global Aviation Holdings, Inc. et al. in chapter 11 bankruptcies filed in the U.S. Bankruptcy Court for the District of Delaware (Delaware counsel) (liabilities estimated between $500,000 mil. to $ 1 bil.); and

 Represented Secured Lender in Chapter 11 cases of Jevic Transportation, Inc., et al.